eatontarbell/Latin-101/hw4.md

 - Hercules, Herculis m: “Hercules”
 - nomen, nominis n: “name”
 ---
+Each of the following phrases comprises one noun in the nominative case described by a noun in the genitive case.
+Identify the gender, case and number of each noun.
 1. amor Deianirae
 2. deus amoris
 3. amor deorum